50 things you need to know before traveling to Spain

 Places to visit in Spain

 #27 Nevertheless, some of the world’s best gourmet restaurants are located in Spain, with several (many actually) Michelin-stared restaurants.
-San Sebastian, in particular, is known for being a foodies paradise and having one of the highest number o Michelin stars per capita in the world.
+San Sebastian, in particular, is known for being a foodie’s paradise and having one of the world’s highest numbers o Michelin stars per capita.

-#28 Perhaps the most famous Spanish food is tapas and their cousin pintxos.
+#28 Perhaps the most famous Spanish food is tapas and its lesser-known cousin, pintxos.
 Here we explored the difference between them and why they are so freakin’ good!
-In hindsight, if you like food… you have to go to San Sebastian! 馃檪
+In hindsight, if you like food… you have to go to San Sebastian! 🙂

 What to eat in Spain

-#31 Jam贸n ib茅rico (Iberian “ham”), which is similar to the Portuguese “Presunto,” and the Italian “prosciutto,” is a cured piece of pork that is set to dry.
+#31 Jamón ibérico (Iberian “ham”), which is similar to the Portuguese “Presunto” and the Italian “prosciutto,” is a cured piece of pork that is set to dry.
 It is salted and cut into very thin strips when served.
-It’s made of the back legs of the pork.
+It’s made with the back legs of the pork.
 You’ll see these served as a starter or as tapas everywhere.

 What to eat in Spain

-#33 As per sweet dishes, the two things you can’t skip in Spain are Churros and Turr贸n.
-Churros are typical fried-dough pastry (usually slightly crispy) sprinkled with sugar.
+#33 As per sweet dishes, the two things you can’t skip in Spain are Churros and Turrón.
+Churros are typical fried-dough pastries (usually slightly crispy) sprinkled with sugar.
 They are usually eaten as a dessert or breakfast pastry.

 What to eat in Spain